SuperElastix/ElastixModelZoo/models/Par0022/README.md

 In this work the StatisticalShapePenalty module is introduced in elastix.
 In order to use this as a metric you need to build elastix from source with the cmake option StatisticalShapePenalty selected.

-Parameter files:

-See Github link below

 An additional script is used to generate the model from a training set.
-The python script together with an example training set is provided.
+The python script together with an example training set is provided on the GitHub repo.

-###  Known issues

 ###  Published in